itrnka/ha-project-skeleton/README.md

 # Project skeleton for ha framework

-For more information about framework please see [framework documentation](https://github.com/itrnka/ha-framework/blob/master/README.md).
+For more informations about framework please see [framework documentation](https://github.com/itrnka/ha-framework/blob/master/README.md).

 ## Requirements